opnfv/nfvbench/docs/testing/user/userguide/quickstart_docker.rst

             software_mode: false,
             interfaces:
               - port: 0
-                switch_port:
                 pci:
               - port: 1
-                switch_port:
                 pci:
             intf_speed:

-NFVbench requires an ``openrc`` file to connect to OpenStack using the OpenStack API.
+If OpenStack is used, NFVbench requires an ``openrc`` file to connect to OpenStack using the OpenStack API.
 This file can be downloaded from the OpenStack Horizon dashboard (refer to the OpenStack documentation on how to retrieve the openrc file).
 The file pathname in the container must be stored in the "openrc_file" property.
 If it is stored on the host in the current directory, its full pathname must start with /tmp/nfvbench (since the current directory is mapped to /tmp/nfvbench in the container).

+If OpenStack is not used, remove the openrc_file property.

-The required configuration is the PCI address of the 2 physical interfaces that will be used by the traffic generator.
+The PCI address of the 2 physical interfaces that will be used by the traffic generator must be configured.
 The PCI address can be obtained for example by using the "lspci" Linux command.
 For example:

 .. code-block:: bash